 - 18–21 days

 - Pale blue to bluish white, rarely pure white, and paler than those laid by other bluebirds.

 - Condition at Hatching

-- Power, H.W., and M.P.
+- Power, H.W. and M.P.
 Lombardo.
 1996.
 Mountain Bluebird (Sialia currucoides).
-In The Birds of North America, No. 222 (A. Poole and F. Gill, eds.).
-The Academy of Natural Sciences, Philadelphia, PA, and The American Ornithologists' Union, Washington, D.C.
+In The Birds of North America Online, No. 222 (A. Poole, Ed.).
+Cornell Lab of Ornithology, Ithaca, New York.